 Psalm 111 reminds me that ”Great are the works of the Lord…glorious and majestic are His deeds.”
 When I ponder all of creation, I am amazed by Your imagination!
 I am captivated by the diversity in size and color and design!
 I am overwhelmed by the power of Your mountains and seas and winds.

-Besides creating and sustaining all this, You have created the intricacies of each human body: from the tiniest of cells to the diversity of faces and fingerprints!
+Besides creating and sustaining all this, You have created the intricacies of each human body: from the tiniest of cells to the immense diversity of faces and fingerprints!

 How great and awesome You are!
 “To You belongs eternal praise.”
+Father, I acknowledge Your power, Your sovereignty; and give You all honor and praise!
 Amen